Ellen White Investigation

 A Wile of the Devil

-Prior to their own marriage, Ellen and James seemed opposed to the idea, possibly considering it a distraction since they thought Christ's return to be imminent.
+Prior to their own marriage, Ellen and James seemed opposed to the idea, possibly considering it a distraction given that they thought Christ's return to be imminent.
 In 1845, James White wrote of two Adventists who had...

 ...denied their faith, in being published for marriage.
 We all look on it as a wile of the Devil.
 The firm brethren in Maine who are waiting for Christ to come have no fellowship with such a move.10